omnetpp/omnetpp/samples/routing/README.txt

 intervals.
 Every node gets a list of destination addresses in a parameter, and for every packet it randomly chooses a destination from the list.

-There are two apps provided: App generates packets with exponential interarrival times, while BurstyApp alternates between active and idle periods.
+There are two apps provided: App generates packets with exponential inter-arrival times, while BurstyApp alternates between active and idle periods.
 BurstyApp's implementation demonstrates the use of the FSMs (Finite State Machine).